ahrisam/Expense-Tracker/README.md

 # 💸 Expense Tracker App

 A modern, visually appealing desktop application built with PyQt5 to help users log, view, and manage personal expenses.
-Featuring a smooth violet-to-peach gradient UI, CSV-backed data storage, and smart input options — this tracker blends design and functionality for stress-free budgeting.
+Featuring a smooth violet-to-peach gradient UI, CSV-backed data storage — this tracker blends design and functionality for stress-free budgeting.

 ---